UNEXPECTED LESSONS – Decolonizing Memory and Knowledge

 Jim Chuchu and Njoki Ngumi (Artist Collective The Nest, Nairobi), Chao Tayiana (African Digital Heritage, Nairobi), Mahret Ifeoma Kupka (curator, Museum Angewandte Kunst, Frankfurt am Main Isabel Raabe (curator and project developer, Berlin), film programme by Nnenna Onuoha (filmmaker and visual anthropologist, Berlin), city walk curated by Dekoloniale – Memory Culture in the City

-The TALKING OBJECTS LAB takes place in the context of the TALKING OBJECTS ARCHIVE initiated by Isabel Raabe.
-The digital archive for decolonial knowledge production is scheduled to go online in 2024.
+The TALKING OBJECTS LAB will be part of the TALKING OBJECTS project initiated by Isabel Raabe.
+TALKING OBJECTS also includes the TALKING OBJECTS ARCHIVE, a digital archive for decolonial knowledge production, which is scheduled to go online in 2024.

 UNEXPECTED LESSONS is funded by the Hauptstadtkulturfonds (Capital Cultural Fund), the Federal Foreign Office (Auswärtiges Amt) and the Federal Agency for Civic Education (Bundeszentrale für politische Bildung).